 It’s also important to move and change your position often.
-These position changes help to make your breathing and coughing exercises work better.
+These position changes help to make your breathing and coughing exercises easier.
+Changing position also helps to prevent problems like lung infection, blood clots, and muscle weaknesses.

 Deep breathing exercises